milinda/play-samlsso/README.md

 play-samlsso
 ============

-SAML 2.0 SSO for Play Framework.
+SAML 2.0 SSO for Play Framework with OAuth2 grant support.
 Only supports Play Java and tested with WSO2 Identity Server.

+This project was inspired by [play-pac4j](https://github.com/leleuj/play-pac4j) library.
+I wanted to create a framework which supports SAML 2.0 SSO with OAuth2 grant.

 ## Design and Usage